David Engel (actor): Theater

+Film

 In 2009 he appeared in the movie in Forever Plaid: The Movie (directed by Stuart Ross).
 He played the role of "Smudge" in this movie, a role which he created himself for the original New York City production of Forever Plaid.
 He first appeared on film in 1982 in The Best Little Whorehouse in Texas (film), in 2001 in New Port South, and in 2006 in the shorts Zombie Prom and The Albino Code.

 Engel is the creator and director of the MGM/UA Home Video "Logo-Fanfare" which heads every video release.
 He directed and produced That's Entertainment III, a documentary featuring scenes from classic MGM musical films.